ghc-proposals/ghc-proposals/proposals/0000-eval-class.rst

 Motivation
 ----------

-The main benefits would be to make Haskell fully parametric again, to make η-conversion and foldr-build optimization safe, and possibly to satisfy Bob Harper.
+The main benefit, in the medium term, would be to make Haskell fully parametric again.
+In the longer term, we could aim to make η-conversion and foldr-build optimization safe, to reopen the possibility of unlifted products (*i.e.*, ``newtype`` with multiple fields), and possibly to satisfy Bob Harper.
 Here is some background reading material that explains the existing problems:
   - `η-equivalence in Haskell <http://cstheory.stackexchange.com/questions/19165/is-eta-equivalence-for-functions-compatiable-with-haskells-seq-operation>`
   - `Haskell has no state monad <http://www.cse.chalmers.se/~nicsma/no-state-monad.html>`
   - `Hask is not a category <http://math.andrej.com/2016/08/06/hask-is-not-a-category/>`